AirplanegoBrr/ideas/README.md

 This could be used to bypass school and work filters.
 Or maybe your conty doesnt like discord!

 This would use a discord BOT to handle every thing (if it was using your discord account it would be a self bot)

+# Discord bots

+## Marry bot clone

+Make family's and stuff

+## Partner bot

+Make partnerships with servers!

+## Mod bot

+Will check to see if a user does a repeted action like baning kicking etc